yuanqing/bbb/README.md

 0.027
 ```

-If the command involves piping or I/O redirection (as is the case in our example), the command must be enclosed in quotes.
+Note that if the command involves piping or I/O redirection (as is the case in our example), the command must be enclosed in quotes.

 By default, 10 iterations are run.
 Change the number of iterations like so: